CSCfi/csc-user-guide/docs/apps/geoconda.md

     list.

 !!! note
-    If you want to use Spyder, ncview or other tools with graphical user interfaces, you should connect to Puhti using NoMachine and [start an interactive session](../computing/running/interactive-usage.md) for best performance.
+    If you want to use Spyder, ncview or other tools with graphical user interfaces,connect to Puhti web interface and start a [remote desktop](../computing/webinterface/desktop.md) or [Visual Studio Code](../computing/webinterface/vscode.md).
 You can also [edit and run Python code remotely](../support/tutorials/remote-dev.md) with some code editors like Visual Studio Code

 Python has multiple packages for parallel computing, for example **multiprocessing**, **joblib** and **dask**.
 In our [Puhti Python examples](https://github.com/csc-training/geocomputing/tree/master/python/puhti) there are examples how to utilize these different parallelisation libraries.

 (If you think that some important GIS package for Python is missing from here, you can ask for installation from servicedesk@csc.fi.)

 ## Available